oddsocks1024/StickleBack/README.md

 **Incompatible Joystick Standards**

-Although these joysticks standards use the same DE9 connector, they use incompatible signalling and should not be used with the StickleBack
+Although these joysticks standards use the same DE9 connector, they use incompatible signalling and should not be used with the Stickleback

 | Incompatible Standards |
 |------------------------|